ibm-cloud-docs/codeengine/service-bind.md

 ## How can I access a bound service instance from an app or job?
 {: #access-bound-service}

-Use environment variables to access your bound service credentials with one of following methods: the [`VCAP_SERVICES`](#vcap-service) method or the [Prefix](#prefix-method) method.
+Use environment variables to access your bound service credentials with one of following methods: the [`CE_SERVICES`](#ce-services) method or the [Prefix](#prefix-method) method.

-### `VCAP_SERVICES` method
+### `CE_SERVICES` method
-{: #vcap-service}
+{: #ce-services}

-The `VCAP_SERVICES` environment variable contains information that you can use to interact with a service instance.
+The `CE_SERVICES` environment variable contains information that you can use to interact with a service instance.
 This environment variable points to a JSON object that contains key value pairs.
 These key value pairs represent each type of service that is bound to your application.
 The `key` is the name of the service type, such as `cloud-object-storage`, and the `value` is an array of credentials for bound service instances of that type.

-The following example illustrates a `VCAP_SERVICES` variable:
+The following example illustrates a `CE_SERVICES` variable:

 ```
 {